jabba2324/team-lead-handbook/chapter_6/whiteboarding_system_design.md

 # Whiteboarding System Design
 Whiteboarding system design is a collaborative approach to visualizing and planning software architecture.
 It's valuable for both system design discussions and technical interviews.
+It is a common excersize when interviewing for a role in a FAANG tech company.

 ## Process